 He may have been inept, but I’m not ready to believe he knew about that one.

-No. It was the JOIC.
-They were well aware that Truman, like FDR, would have shut the entire operation down if he had known.
+No. That was the J.O.I.C. under Wild Bill Donovan and Allen Dulles’s watchful eye at O.S.S.
+They were well aware that Truman, like F.D.R., would have shut the operation down had he known.
 So they took great pains to circumvent the letter of the law by quietly “cleansing” the dossiers of over 1,500 Nazi scientists, engineers, technicians and officers before granting them top level security clearances.
-Indeed, the term “paperclip” came from the paperclips used to hold their fictional backgrounds together with their actual backgrounds in JOIA personnel files.
+Indeed, the term “paperclip” came from the paperclips used to bind Nazi criminals’ fictious backgrounds to their actual backgrounds in J.O.I.A. personnel files.

 Someone somewhere had to be smiling about that one.